Centre for Longitudinal Studies

 About the Centre for Longitudinal Studies

 The three cohort studies involve multiple surveys of large numbers of individuals from birth and throughout their lives.
+The first Next Steps survey was in 2004 and included young people in Year 9 (age 13 to 14) who attended state and independent schools in England.
 They include information on education and employment, family and parenting, physical and mental health, and social attitudes.
 Because they are longitudinal studies that follow the same groups of people throughout their lives, they show how histories of health, wealth, education, family and employment are interwoven for individuals, vary between them and affect outcomes and achievements in later life.
 Through comparing the different generations in the three cohorts, we can chart social change and start to untangle the reasons behind it.

 Findings from the studies have contributed to debates and enquiries in a number of policy areas over the last half-century including: education and equality of opportunity; poverty and social exclusion; gender differences in pay and employment; social class differences in health; changing family structures; and anti-social behaviour.

 - NCDS has its origins in the Perinatal Mortality Survey.
 Sponsored by the National Birthday Trust Fund, this was designed to examine the social and obstetric factors associated with stillbirth and death in early infancy among the children born in Great Britain in the course of one week.

 - Information was gathered from all the babies born in England, Scotland and Wales in one week in March 1958 - nearly 17,500 infants.

 - Because there were questions that remained after the first survey, the babies were followed up at ages 7, 11, 16, 23, 33, 42 and 46.

 - The most recent survey took place in 2008, when the cohort members reached the age of 50.

 - Family background, cognitive and behavioural development, and educational achievement were the main focus of the study in the school years.